 With Lewandowski's death, the prosecution has lost a key witness, as the victim, who has thus far been unable to identify her attacker, also remains hospitalized as a result of her original injuries.

-"She has been in and out of the hospital for the last few weeks," said Macomb County Assistant Prosecutor William Cataldo, in a May 5 interview with Macomb Patch.
+"She has been in and out of the hospital for the last few weeks," said Macomb County Assistant Prosecutor William Cataldo, in a with Macomb Patch.
 "We have talked with the family and there have been many issues."

 Cataldo told the The Macomb Daily he plans to use two police officers and a lay witness to replace Lewandowski during Thursday ’s preliminary examination before Judge Douglas Shepherd in 41A District Court.